GSA/digitalgov.gov/content/events/2020/10/2020-10-08-federal-source-code-summit-building-coding.md

 This summit includes success stories in the U.S. and abroad with source code and OSS, and participants will discuss next steps for continuing to build communities focused on OSS.

-_Note: This summit will be virtual._
+_Note: This summit will be virtual and open to government employees and contracted vendors only (i.e., individuals with .gov and .mil email addresses)._
 <br><br>

 ---